monde/mms2r/README.txt

 If MMS2R is not aware of a particular carrier no extra processing is done to the MMS other than decoding and consolidating its media.

+MMS2R can be used to process any multipart email to conveniently access the parts the mail is comprised of.

 Contact the author to add additional carriers to be processed by the library.
 Suggestions and patches appreciated and welcomed!